Bones 101: Bone Feeding Basics

 Chewing bones is a partially learned behaviour which means that puppies and kittens need to be taught how to chew bones.
 Adult dogs switching to raw must also learn to maneuver and chew bones.
 Start the lessons by holding the bone for them.
 This helps them get the idea and to make it easier for them to maneuver so they don’t lose interest before they get the hang of it.
 Chewing bones can feel foreign to a pet who isn’t used to it so help them along by providing a little moral support.
 Be patient and confident ‐ your pet can sense your energy and is more likely to be a quick learner if he feels your energetic support.

-How To Choose The Right Bone For Your Pet
+Choosing The Right Bone For Your Pet

 The first rule of thumb is to make sure that bones are always larger than your pets mouth capacity so they do not get overly excited and try to eat it all at once!
 There are so many shapes, sizes and proteins to choose from.
 There are also hundreds of breeds of dogs and cats that may require specific types of bones depending on their size and head/facial structure.
 Check out Part 2 for a detailed description for the use of each of our bones.